 Edge AI helps build local, responsive algorithms

 We can also apply AI algorithms when computers are offline (locally).
 Edge AI gives companies the advantage of privacy, security, latency, and load balancing.
 An example would be Edge AI in Tesla cars that can make a split-second decision when the car is about to crash.
 Another example would be maintenance apps on airplane hangers with low connectivity.
 Read more about Edge AI.

 Designing a better AI with UX Design

 Ultimately, we want to provide a good user experience to our customers.
-The idea is to engage the customers at multiple points: before they know your company, as they show interest in your products and services, as they become a customer, as they become a repeat customer, and so on.
+The idea is to engage the customers at multiple points: before they know your company, as they show interest in your products and services, as they become a customer, as they become repeat customers, and so on.
 UX Design in AI helps contextual Artificial Intelligence, considering users' ecosystem.
 Contact us to see if Artificial Intelligence must be part of your UX strategy.

 Editor's note: This post was originally published in December 2020 and has been updated for comprehensiveness.